RupaliJinke/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 This is my first project using JavaScript.
-In this basic i use technologies like html,css,Javascript
+In this project i use technologies like html,css,Javascript